 So, if banks are trying to reach Gen Z and pursuing these social media channels, who better to help make that connection than Gen Z themselves?
 Having Gen Z employees on your marketing team can be a great asset, and in any role, they can help drive the direction of initiatives that appeal to other Gen Zers.
 The bottom line: Gen Z relates to and understands the technology platforms that today’s banks must use.

 With their knowledge of how today’s customers interact with social media, marketing isn’t the only area Gen Z can help out.
-Gen Z in the IT field makes a great asset for banks that want to keep up with financial technology.
+Gen Z can be a great asset in the IT field especially for banks that want to keep up with financial technology.
 In today’s tech-dependent world, it’s vital to support customers using online banking services and provide them with a positive user experience.
 Otherwise, customers may flee to a more convenient banking option.

 Knowledge of cybersecurity is also crucial in the financial technology world as your banking customers are trusting your institution with sensitive data.
 Cybersecurity professionals may be members of any generation, but you’ll miss out on a wealth of talent if your bank’s technology team ignores these valuable assets.